 This is my first post using Essbase, and Essbase-OBIEE.
 I'm playing with Essbase for a while and will publish something from time to time here on 108obiee.

-post I showed how to handle unbalanced employees hierarchy using multiple logical table sources in dimension logical table, using relational source.
+In this post I showed how to handle unbalanced employees hierarchy using multiple logical table sources in dimension logical table, using relational source.

 Today I'll explain two different examples.
 In the first one there will be some basics how to load HR employees in Essbase BSO cube with using parent-child (value based, recursive dimension) member relationship and member consolidation method.
-But in the second example I'll be happy to get in Essbase the same as in this
+But in the second example I'll be happy to get in Essbase the same as in this post:

 1. Unbalanced employees hierarchy